 Sadly, we have been recently made aware that Roland unexpectedly passed away.
 We will miss you, our friend, but we promise your legacy will carry on.

 Go to Old Route 66 from Interstate 40, then drive 20 miles south.
 Bagdad is 75 miles SE of Barstow and 20 miles west of Cadiz.
 A lone Salt Cedar Tree circled with stones at its base marks the turn-out.
 Thank you, Roland!
+Although the most of the area surrounding the tree is on railroad property, according to maps the tree belongs to the Bureau of Land Management, as does the cemetery.

 There are no signs or historic markers for Bagdad on Route 66.
 This portion of Route 66 has been recently resurfaced.
 The cemetery is located on the north side of the train tracks.
 N 1/2 SEC 30, T6N, R11, San Bernardino Meridian.
 Latitude: 3458277704/ 34 degrees 34′ 58″ N Longitude: 155.8755563/ 115 degrees 52′ 32′ W.